-On 7 March 1969, Her Majesty started the first train at the formal opening of the Victoria line which was named after Queen Victoria.
+The Victoria line was named after Queen Victoria.
+Her Majesty started the first train at the formal opening on 7 March 1969.
 Her Majesty was the first reigning monarch to travel on the London Underground.
 The picture of The Royal visit below was widely seen in the UK and around the world.
 Her Majesty described the ‘burrowing underneath the Mall’ for the Victoria line tunnels as being ‘almost a domestic undertaking’ so far as her and her family were concerned.

 Piccadilly Underground extension to Heathrow

-On 16 December 1977, Her Majesty opened the new £30m Piccadilly line extension, which gave Heathrow Airport its first direct rail link with central London.
-The then Rail Operating Chief, Graeme Bruce, reported that Her Majesty ‘was particularly interested in the train equipment and the concrete tunnel linings.’
+On 16 December 1977, Her Majesty opened the new £30m Piccadilly line extension.
+This gave Heathrow Airport its first direct rail link with central London.
+The then Rail Operating Chief, Graeme Bruce reported that Her Majesty ‘was particularly interested in the train equipment and the concrete tunnel linings.’

 Docklands Light Railway (DLR) opening

-The DLR – London’s first completely new surface railway – was formally opened by Her Majesty on 30 July 1987.
+Her Majesty the Queen formally opened the DLR – London’s first completely new surface railway – on 30 July 1987.
 This driverless light railway was considered a novelty at that time.
-Her Majesty was presented with a bouquet that included foliage from the winner of the Underground in Bloom competition, Eastcote station.
+The winner of the Underground in Bloom competition presented Her Majesty with a bouquet that included foliage from the station, Eastcote.

 Visit to Uxbridge station